 Also, because of their ability to connect online, Jones says Generation Alpha will develop close-knit social and professional circles that could translate into collaborative work experiences.
 “They’ll be able to rely on their network and connect across industries for fruitful professional partnerships,” she continues.
 “We’ll see multi-brand products that solve more complex problems.”

-According to The Future of Commerce, the Alpha Generation tends to be more visual and social, and they predict more job opportunities will be geared to their interests.
+According to The Future of Commerce, visual and social communication are key Generation Alpha characteristics, and they predict more job opportunities will be geared to their interests.
 These include: